-As you are preparing your students to begin with narratives, teach them the elements of the genre.
-Before they even put pen to paper, you can use videos to teach narrative writing.
-Why?
+As you prepare your students to begin writing narratives, you’ll want to teach them the elements of the genre.
+But before they even put pen to paper, you can use videos to teach narrative writing.

 We are surrounded by stories.
 Commercials, TV shows, movies, video games, print ads, and billboards — they all tell (or attempt to) a story.